-New: Localized Adverse Action Workflow For A Ban-The-Box World
+Localized Adverse Action Compliance Workflow in a Ban-the-Box World

 No law says you have to hire people with criminal records.